 His very first pictures were Westerns.
 In 1924, still only in his early thirties, Harry produced a series of silent oaters starring Fred Thomson.
-Largely forgotten today (except by JAW readers, who enjoyed our recent post on Fred – click here) Thomson was, in his day, Hollywood royalty, married to top director/screenwriter Frances Marion and close colleague and friend of megastar Mary Pickford.
+Largely forgotten today (except by JAW readers, who enjoyed our recent post on Fred – click here) Thomson was, in his time, Hollywood royalty, married to top director/screenwriter Frances Marion and close colleague and friend of megastar Mary Pickford.
 His Westerns were for Film Booking Offices of America (FBO), which had been acquired by Joseph P Kennedy.
 FBO’s core market was America’s small towns, to which it supplied romantic melodramas, action pictures, and comedic shorts, but a staple of its output was Westerns, and Fred Thomson was its biggest star.

 Harry’s Thomson Westerns were written by Frances and directed by Albert S Rogell, whose feature output from 1923 on was mainly low-budget pictures, but he specialized in tight little Westerns.